Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Threefolds fibered over curves

 \subsection{Nodal $K3$ fibrations}

-In this section we aim to extend Theorem \ref{thm:main formula} to the case where the $K3$ fibration has finitely many ordinary double point singularities (ODP).
-Using the deformation invariance, finding the DT invariants of $X$, when the singularities of the fibers are of more general type of rational double points (RDP), may be reduced to this case.
-We assume throughout this section that $r=1$, so all the pure sheaves are automatically Gieseker stable.
+In this section we consider the situation where $X$ is a projective nonsingular threefold and the morphism \eqref{equ:fibration} is smooth except at finitely many fibers; the smooth fibers are $K3$ surfaces, and the singular fibers are the contraction of nonsingular $K3$ surfaces at finitely many $-2$-curves.
+Therefore, finitely many fibers can have ordinary double point singularities (ODP).\footnote{Using the deformation invariance, finding the DT invariants of $X$, when the singularities of the fibers are of more general type of rational double points (RDP), may be reduced to this case.} Note that in this case, the condition ($\star$ii) in Section \ref{sec:intro} is automatically satisfied.
+We assume that the condition ($\star$iii) is also satisfied, and moreover

+\begin{assumption} We assume throughout this section that in the Chern character vector \eqref{ch}, $r=1$, so in particular ($\star$iv) in Section \ref{sec:intro} is satisfied for any choice of $\ch_2, \ch_3$.\footnote{In fact, if $r=1$, any pure coherent sheaf on $X$ with the Chern character as in \eqref{ch} is Gieseker stable.} \end{assumption}